reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 .. admonition:: Exercise

-   Think about how this different from how Snakemake and make work.
+   Think about how this differs from how Snakemake and make work.
 What is the fundamental difference?
 Let's discuss.

 Let us disect the line: ``combine(params.indir) | lower | view``.
 The first part of our workflow is to combine all the files into one.
 We have to let the process now where the input is, so we pass the input to the processes (similar to a function call in almost any programming language).
 The files are processed and the output is piped into the next process ``lower`` which converts it to lower case and saves it to ``lower.txt``.
 Lastly pipe the output into the ``view`` command which prints the path of the output file on screen.
 We do this because Nextflow runs the whole workflow inside a special temporary directory.
 This behavior can be changed, however we wanted to show you the defaults first.